Chassis/db_backup/README.md

 This Chassis extension backs up your database when you destroy your Vagrant box, and restores it when you recreate the machine.

+Since WordPress stores all data in MySQL (except uploads, which are stored in a shared folder), this allows you to safely destroy Chassis machines when you're not using them, without losing any data.

 ## Installation

 Clone this repository into your Chassis `extensions` directory: